Updated May 14th, 2019.

 If you are starting your excursion from San Pedro de Atacama in Chile you will find many travel agencies in the main street (Calle Caracol) that will organize this adventure for you.

 If you are starting your excursion from Uyuni in Bolivia, you will find travel agencies around Avenida Potosi.
+It is also possible to arrange a three-day salt flats tour directly from La Paz.
+Day one will be spent exploring Salar de Uyuni and the following days will involve checking out the National Reserve.

 Places to head next?